VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 Everything uses the same stack, including functions called on a separate array(see next part).

+Peeking and removing from an empty stack will result in the program crashing.

 Examples can be found in `stack_test`.
 The file has to be loaded on an empty array.

 Declaring and calling **functions**: